Reading time: 4 min.

 Some people have a naturally high but straight hairline.
 If you feel your hairline is too high, forehead reduction surgery may be an option.

-An M-shaped hairline is characterised by slight recession at the temples.
-This isn’t always due to hair loss; some people have an M-shaped hairline from childhood.
-But for many people it’s the sign of early hair loss progression.
+An M-shaped hairline is characterised by a slight recession at the temples.
+This isn’t always due to hair loss as some people have an M-shaped hairline from childhood.
+However, for many people, it’s a sign of early hair loss progression from male pattern baldness.

 Both men and women can have a widow’s peak.
 This type of hairline is triangular in shape, with the hair forming a point just above and between the eyebrows.

-In women, a receding hairline is more likely to be a symptom of a condition, such as frontal fibrosing alopecia — a type of scarring alopecia.
+In women, a receding hairline is more likely to be a symptom of a condition, such as frontal fibrosing alopecia which is a type of scarring alopecia.

 Women can have several of the same hairline types as men, including widow’s peaks, receding hairlines, and uneven hairlines.
 Many women have a variation on a straight hairline.
 Here are the other types of women’s hairlines.

 A middle hairline falls somewhere between the two.
-Some women who experience hair loss find that their middle hairline starts to push backwards, making their hairline higher than before.
+Some women who experience hair loss find that their middle hairline starts to push backward, making their hairline higher than before.

 Compare your hair with the images above to see which best describes your hairline.
 But don’t forget to take other factors into account, such as: